STAND. COM. REP. NO. 905

 State of Hawaii

-Your Committees on Human Services and Judiciary, to which was referred S.R.
-No. 4 entitled:
+Your Committees on Commerce and Consumer Protection and Ways and Means, to which was referred S.B.
+No. 755, S.D.
+1, entitled:

 beg leave to report as follows:

-As affirmed by the records of votes of the members of your Committees on Human Services and Judiciary that are attached to this report, your Committees concur with the intent and purpose of S.R.
-No. 4 and recommend that it be referred to your Committee on Ways and Means.
+As affirmed by the records of votes of the members of your Committees on Commerce and Consumer Protection and Ways and Means that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
+No. 755, S.D.
+1, and recommend that it pass Third Reading.